CICCIOSGAMINO/arduino_TRE/image/README.md

 ### Last Things
-Before start with the sketchs, some little operation to make sure all is on the right way, update the systems packages, and the packages from the Arduino packages manager  :
+Before start with the sketchs, some little operation to make sure all is on the right way.

+#### Update
+Update the systems packages, and the packages from the Arduino packages manager  :

 	http://localhost/update

-In beta version the default locale is US and the keypad with the us layout, to change to italian keyboard :
+#### Timezone
+If you want set the timezone, run this command from ssh or LXterminal in Arduino TRE environment :

+	dpkg reconfigure tzdata

+#### Date
+Set the right date, this is the easy option :

+	date --set "Sat Oct  25 14:03:50 CEST 2014"

+#### Set the Keyboard
+If you need to set the kwyboard on your default layout :

 	$ apt-get install console-data keyboard-configuration
 	$ dpkg-reconfigure console-data